davidgilbertson/react-recollect/README.md

 ### The `store` object

-This is where all your data goes, obviously.

-You can treat `store` just like you'd treat any JavaScript object, except you can't overwrite it.
+This is where your data goes.
+You can treat `store` just like you'd treat any JavaScript object.

 ```js
 import { store } from 'react-recollect';